palanca1818/marc/How-to-help.md

-Please, note, that we are NOT designers, and can't do artworks.
+Please, note, that we are programmers, and can't do artworks.
 Fontello is our pet project, used to check [nodeca](https://github.com/nodeca/)'s new technologies & components.
 But we know, that designers like fontello.
 So, if you wish to improve it, there are several ways.

 Donate us some of your icons
 ----------------------------

-That's the best way to help :)
+- That's an easy way to participate in our opensource development process.

-- It can be difficult to make big collection, but quite easy to draw a couple of images.
+- Making a couple of images will not take too much of your time, and will help to increase a number of high quality icons, shared for everybody.
-- We will care about font generation.
+- We will care about font generation, and don't bother you about technical details.
-- That's an easy way to participate, if you like opensource development process

 The only strict requirement is sharing your work under cc-by / cc0 or similar licence.

 If you like to share a big icons collection under separate namespace (like Font Awesome, Entypo, Iconic and others) - it's possible too.

 Help to improve fontello interface
 ----------------------------------

 As you can see, we use twitter bootstrap styles.
-That does not affect quality of generated fonts :) .
-But if you feel, that you can add some beauty here, that would be interesting.
+And that does not affect quality of generated fonts :) .
+But if you feel, that you can add some beauty or usability here, that would be interesting.

 Contacts
 --------